asynkron/protoactor-website/hugo/content/docs/throttling.md

 }
 ```

-## Time Sliced Throttling
+## Time-sliced throttling

 ![Time Sliced Message Throttling](images/time-slice-throttling.png)

 Another approach to throttling is to divide message consumption into time slices.
 This is commonly seen in external APIs for example, a vendor might allow you to make 100 calls to their services per minute.
-Github and others implement such an approach.
+GitHub and others implement such an approach.

 Basically what this does is that it allows you to make X number of request, without any restrictions, there are no additional delays, within a given slice of time.

 If you try to push more requests than allowed during this time slice, those requests would be postponed to the next time slice.

 Example Implementation, C#:

 ```csharp
 // periodically sent to self message public class Tick {}